Ionescu, Sabally, Cox headline WNBA mock draft - WHIZ News

 13. New York (from Atlanta): Kiah Gillespie, Florida State.
 Led the Seminoles in scoring (15.6 points) and rebounds (8.7) this past season and also can shoot 3s.

-14. Indiana (from New York via Minnesota): Jocelyn Willoughby, Virginia.
-Led the ACC in scoring last season averaging 19.2 points and can score from anywhere on the court.
-Shot 42% from behind the arc.
+14. Indiana (from New York via Minnesota): Kitija Laska, South Florida.
+She left South Florida to play professionally in her native Latvia Laska suffered a knee injury a year ago and missed almost all of her senior season.

-15. Dallas: Brittany Brewer, Texas Tech.
-The 6-foot-5 center gives the Wings more depth at center and a rim protector.
+15. New York (from Dallas): Brittany Brewer, Texas Tech.
+The 6-foot-5 center gives the Liberty more depth at center and a rim protector.
 Brewer had 16 blocks in a game early in the season.

 16. Minnesota (from Indiana): Kathleen Doyle, Iowa.
 One of the top point guards in the country, Doyle increased her scoring output this season, averaging 18.1 points.